Confronting Inequality: Women, Gender, and Sexuality in Contemporary American Society

 Contemporary Brazilian Voices

 Brazil is a country rich in haunting paradoxes, contradictions, awesome in its diversity and multiplicity with renowned writers, artists, and grassroots activists mostly unfamiliar to Americans.
 This interdisciplinary course aims to introduce students to selected contemporary Brazilian women writers, activists, and artists with emphasis on the complex web interconnecting and disconnecting representations of nationality, geography, race, class, ethnicity, gender, religion, and sexuality.
 It is organized around a cultural/women's studies perspective, taking as a point of departure and returning to the dis-junctures between popular film constructions of Brazil and its people, in particular Brazilian women, by U.S./European filmmakers and representations by Brazilian themselves.
 Analyses of texts, films, telenovelas, music, and dance will center on fantasies/quests of female subjectivity or stardom in specific historical and contemporary contexts, as opposed to pervasive and entrenched national myths of racial democracy and pluralistic identities.
 Prerequisite: Any WS, SOC, PSC, or LAM course at the 100-level and sophomore standing.
 Spring semester.
 Offered 2014-15 and alternate years.
 François.

 (3 Cr.)
 (LER-DIV)

 African American Women's History

 This course will examine the social, political, and cultural history of African American women in the United States from the Colonial period through the present.
 Special attention will be given to the construction of race and the diversity of African American women's experiences in the United States.
-Fall semester.
+Spring semester.
 Offered 2012-2013 and alternate years.
 Lewis.